strimzi/strimzi-kafka-operator/CONTRIBUTING.md

 The governance of the project is defined in the [GOVERNANCE.md](https://github.com/strimzi/strimzi-kafka-operator/blob/master/GOVERNANCE.md) file in the Strimzi Github repository, but in summary certain members of the community are the "maintainers" who decide the direction of the project.
 New maintainers can be elected by a ⅔ majority vote of the existing maintainers.

-So as to be transparant and to ensure that all potential maintainers are judged fairly and consistently the following criteria should be taken into account in electing new maintainers:
+So as to be transparent and to ensure that all potential maintainers are judged fairly and consistently the following criteria should be taken into account in electing new maintainers:

 ## Criteria